 New York, New York

 Goal: To understand the underlying association of excess body fat with increased risk of breast cancer.

 Full Research Summary

-Research area: Defining the mechanisms by which obesity-related inflammation impacts breast cancer and developing non-invasive tests to determine if a woman has hidden breast inflammation.
+Research goal: Defining the mechanisms by which obesity-related inflammation impacts breast cancer and developing non-invasive tests to identify women at increased risk of breast cancer.